Skip to content

 What's part of a visit

-We never rush this bit.
-Stop whenever you'd like a picture — your guide is happy to take it.
+Treats are on us.
+We never rush the photos — stop whenever you'd like a picture, your host is happy to take it.

 A collage showing visitors meeting, walking and feeding the alpacas at Alpaca Walks Loughglynn.